brauner/brauner.github.io/_posts/2023-01-05-mount-propagation-bug.md

 Thus, we mark `@dest_mnt` itself as a master.

 By marking `@dest_mnt` or one of it's peers we are able to easily find it again when we later lookup masters for other copies of the source mount tree we mount copies of the source mount tree on slaves `@m` to `@dest_mnt`'s peer group.
-This, in turn allows us to find the master we selected for the copies of the source mount tree we mounted on master in the destination propagation tree again.
+This in turn allows us to find the masters we selected for the copies of `@source_mnt`, which are always mounted on masters in the destination propagation tree.

 The important part is to realize that the code makes use of the fact that the last copy of the source mount tree stashed in `@last_source` was mounted on top of the previous destination propagation node `@last_dest`.
 What this means is that `@last_source` allows us to walk the destination propagation hierarchy the same way each destination propagation node `@m` does.